Information about Christianity

 Lent is a time of preparation for Easter.
 It is traditionally a time of prayer and fasting.

-Shrove Tuesday leads into the beginning of Lent, accompanied by pancakes cooked by the Vicar, a contrast to the sombre Ash Wednesday service when parishioners' foreheads are marked by ashes as a sign of repentance.
+Shrove Tuesday leads into the beginning of Lent, a contrast to the sombre Ash Wednesday service when parishioners' foreheads are marked by ashes as a sign of repentance.

 On Mothering Sunday, bunches of daffodils are distributed by the children and the Vicar to members of the congregation.